Business Administration–Online Executive Master of Business Administration (MBA) Degree

 Overview for Business Administration–Online Executive MBA

-The online executive MBA is a challenging and demanding program designed to accelerate the careers of mature, high-performance professionals with significant business experience, setting itself apart from traditional MBA programs which are geared primarily toward a less experienced audience.
+The online executive MBA is a challenging and demanding program designed to accelerate the careers of mature, high-performance professionals with significant business experience.
+The program is uniquely designed for professionals who are looking to advance their careers managerially, which differed from a traditional MBA which offers curriculum and experiences for individuals looking to start their professional careers.
 The online program covers the same rigorous curriculum as the on-campus EMBA.

 This degree program is ideal for creative, innovative individuals who have established careers and are looking for proven and effective strategies to propel them further up the career ladder.
 You will master executive skills such as strategic and cross–functional thinking and leadership.
 You will learn from knowledgeable and professional instructors and also from your successful, motivated, diverse peer group.
 You will leave this program with a solid community of influential peers and a global alumni network to encourage and support your career.

-The online EMBA program is an AACSB accredited 17-month 4-semester program with two start dates each year.
+The online EMBA program is an AACSB accredited 16-month four-semester program with two start dates each year.
 Students who start in late August will finish in December of the following year; students who start in January will finish in May of the following year.

 Online EMBA Courses